Typhoon Rita (1978): Philippines

 There were no immediate reports of casualties or damage in northern Luzon.
 However, Luzon was pounded by Rita's violent 90 mph wind gusts and extremely torrential rains.
 Widespread power outages in Manila and Southern Luzon were reported when Rita passed 36 mi north of the city, cutting off satellite communications links.
 Red Cross and national disaster officials reported that more than 4,000 people were moved to safer ground and evacuation continued.
 A youth was reported to be electrocuted by a falling wire near the capital and a Luzon couple was seriously injured when a tree fell on their house.
 Power lines in many provinces were toppled.
 Some areas experienced wind gusts as much as 125 mph.
 Death toll from the storm was reported to have risen to more than 200 on October 31.
 A reported 354 other Filipinos were missing.
 The storm cut across rice-rich fields of the Central Luzon plains with 100 mph winds.
 More than 50,000 homes were destroyed and displaced 291,610 families, a total of 1,444,465 people.
 Damage to infrastructure and agricultural crops was placed at more than $100 million (1979 USD) and about 750,000 acres of rice was damaged.

 President Ferdinand E. Marcos declared 5 provinces calamity zones.
 He later ordered the suspension of the exporting of rice as a result of the extensive damage.
 Some areas experienced flooding that was waist-deep.
 It was reported that a Red Cross team sent to check reported that a dam had overflown and drowned 30 villagers outside the town of Norzagaray.
 In the Norzagaray area, 18 people were reported dead and 24 others missing.
 In the Angat area, where the Angat Dam is located, 6 people were dead and 20 were missing.
 U.S. Navy planes and helicopters saved 40 crewmen from a wrecked Moroccan ship that sunk in the South China Sea.
 The ship hit shoals 210 mi northwest of Manila.
-It had blown there by the typhoon's powerful winds and high seas.
-The flood waters caused 14,474 houses were partly or seriously damaged or by the extremely powerful wind gusts by the storm, in which Manila reported gusts of up to 93 mph.
+It was blown there by the typhoon's powerful winds and high seas.
+The flood waters and the extremely powerful wind gusts of the storm caused 14,474 houses to be partly or seriously damaged; Manila reported gusts of up to 93 mph.
 Super Typhoon Rita was the worst typhoon to strike the Philippines in 8 years since Super Typhoon Joan in 1970.